-- Remain knowledgeable of service and agency guidelines and procedures to make informed and independent decisions in emergencies and daily activities.
+- Attending supervision and team meetings as well as required trainings on direct service and agency guidelines and procedures.
+Makes informed and independent decisions in emergencies and daily activities.

-- Assist survivors in all LifeWire Services (including Survivor Advocacy, Housing Stability, Mental Health, and Homelessness Services) by contributing to supportive activities including the 24-hour Helpline, support groups, prevention activities and the like.
+- Assist survivors in all LifeWire Services (including Survivor Advocacy, Housing Stability, Mental Health, and Homelessness Services) by contributing to activities including support groups, prevention outreach, and the like.

 - Maintain organized shared spaces and personal work environment.